 What the Insurance Company Needs From You and Your Medical Providers

-You should tell the insurance company about any doctors you may have seen for your myasthenia gravis.
-The insurance company will need to obtain all relevant medical records to get the full picture of your health.
-If for any reason they cannot get these records from your doctors, you should request them and provide them to the insurance company yourself.
-You should include the physician notes from doctor visits as well as the records from any diagnostic testing.
-Important documents to include are:
+You need to tell the insurance company about any doctors you have treated with for your myasthenia gravis.
+The insurance company will need all relevant medical records to get the full picture of your health.
+You should request your records and provide them to the insurance company yourself.
+Include physician notes, diagnostic test results, blood tests, etc.

 Working with a Disability Attorney